KosmosFult/Bytecask/README.md

 ## Usage

 **dbconfig.ini**\
-You need to create a initial-file "dbconfig.ini" in the same directory as your executable file "core".
+You need to create an initial-file "dbconfig.ini" in the same directory as your executable file "core".
 So far, the content is as follows
 ```
 [path]
 dbpath="your-database-path"